What is tuberculosis?

 Active tuberculosis (TB) is very contagious.
 The World Health Organization (WHO) estimates that one-third of the world's population is infected with the bacteria that cause TB.

-To avoid getting an active TB infection:
+To avoid getting TB:

 - Do not spend long periods of time in stuffy, enclosed rooms with anyone who has active TB until that person has been treated for at least 2 weeks.

 - Use protective measures, such as face masks, if you work in a facility that cares for people who have untreated TB.
+Face masks must be certified by the U.S. National Institute for Occupational Safety and Health (NIOSH).

 - If you live with someone who has active TB, help and encourage the person to follow treatment instructions.